Deadeye5589/RedButton/README.md

 ## First things first
 Upon arival of the Atiny85 Digispark the IC will use an Arduino compatible bootloader.
 Which reduces the useable memory size.
 So we need to get rid of it using High Voltage Programming, following this tutorial:
 https://www.instructables.com/id/How-to-unlock-Digispark-ATtiny85-and-convert-it-to/

+You proably want to switch the 5V supply also with a transistor and not through the port pin as the tutorial indicates.
+The rise time will be slower which might lead to a violation of the timing requirements between 5V and 12V.

 ## The Build
 Next is to write the actual program into the now unchained Atiny85.
 For this you can use the SPI interface of the Tiny.
 A precompiled hex file can be found inside this project.